 - Cyber Cafe Rules – Cyber cafes have always been a major hub for the exchange of obscene emails, identity theft, and net banking frauds, but the exclusion of cyber cafe security in the Act has failed to resolve this issue.
 The 2008 IT Act explicitly includes and defines these issues under the ‘intermediaries’.

-- Government Monitoring – In the original Act, the Telegraph Act restricted the government to monitor and listen in on phone calls, or read messages or emails of the public due to the condition of public emergency and safety, but the new Act expels such restrictions, extending the government’s authority.
+- Government Monitoring – In the original Act, the Telegraph Act restricted the government to monitoring and listening in on phone calls, or reading messages or emails of the public due to the condition of public emergency and safety, but the new Act expels such restrictions, extending the government’s authority.